Institute for Supply Management: Current Certification Programs

-During the beginning of a supply chain career or transition, an APSM certification helps you stand out from the professional competition.
+During the beginning of a supply chain career or transition, an APSM certification is said to help people stand out from the professional competition.

 Legacy Certification Programs

 Prior to launching its current certification programs, the Institute for Supply Management (ISM) offered two professional credentials.
 The Certified Purchasing Manager (C.P.M.) and the Accredited Purchasing Practitioner (A.P.P.) programs are no longer open to new applicants, but current credential holders remain eligible for recertification and lifetime certification.
 Both the C.P.M. and A.P.P. credentials were broadly designed for individuals working in private, public, and non-profit organizations.